 This account becomes a part of your permanent information file and remains after you graduate or cease to be enrolled.

 Students are billed at their permanent home address twice per year.
-Fall, 2012 semester bills will be mailed on June 6, 2012 for currently enrolled students and June 14, 2012 for entering students.
+Fall semester bills will be mailed in early June for enrolled students with a due date in early July.
 Subsequent bills are mailed monthly and are due in full upon receipt.
-Spring, 2013 bills will be mailed on approximately November 15, 2012 for all students who were enrolled during the Fall, 2012 semester.
+Spring bills will be mailed in mid-November with a due date in mid-December.
 Subsequent bills are mailed monthly and are due in full upon receipt.
 A $200 late fee will be assessed for late payment.

 Curry College offers a variety of financing options for our students.
 Please contact the Student Financial Services Office at (617) 333-2354 or via email to firstname.lastname@example.org for additional information.